shmoocon/proceedings-2015/schedule.md

   - Brandon Benson
 3. Quantum Computing 01100101
   - Tess Schrodinger

-1100

-1200

-1300	Lunch Break
-1400
-Automated Binary Analysis with Pin and Python
-Omar Ahmed and Tyler Bohan

-Practical Machine Learning for Network Security
-Terry Nelms

-Come to the Dark Side--We Have (Misfortune) Cookies Lior Oppenheim and Shahar Tal
+4. Come to the Dark Side--We Have (Misfortune) Cookies
+  - Lior Oppenheim
+  - Shahar Tal

 1500
-NaCl: A New Crypto Library
-Daniel J. Bernstein and Tanja Lange

 The Joy Of Intelligent Proactive Security